 “How Much Biogas is needed to make Electricity, or Drive a Car from organic waste?”
-Is a question often asked.
-We will provide an answer which has been achieved for one high performance AD plant here, so READ ON!
+That's a question often asked.
+We will provide an answer which has been achieved for one high-performance anaerobic digestion (AD) plant here, so READ ON!

 What ferments longest, in the most optimised biogas plant makes the most biogas…

-Watch our video below, which gives an example of how much biogas it takes to make Electricity or Power a Car, before returning to SCROLL DOWN and read our full article which places this video in context and provides the source of the data quoted in the video below:
+Watch our video below, which gives an example of how much it takes to make electricity or power a car, before returning to SCROLL DOWN and reading our full article, which places this video in context and provides the source of the data quoted in the video below:

 How Much Biogas is Produced from 1 Kg of Kitchen Waste?